Visa policy of Suriname: Visa exemption - Entry Fee

-Visa or e-visa required
+Substitute visa

+Citizens of the Dominican Republic may enter Suriname without a visa for visiting family / friends or for tourist purposes for up to 90 days, and are required to pay an entry fee if holding a valid visa issued by any Schengen Area member state or the United States.

+Electronic Visa (e-Visa)

-On 1 May 2023, Suriname unilaterally reimposed the visa requirement for nationals from 21 countries; this was said to have been due to the aforementioned nationals having abused visa-free travel to Suriname.
+On 1 May 2023, Suriname unilaterally reimposed the visa requirement for citizens from 21 countries; this was said to have been due to the aforementioned citizens having abused visa-free stays in Suriname.

-Nationals of the following 21 countries must obtain an e-Visa or a regular visa prior to entering Suriname:
+Citizens of the following countries must obtain an e-Visa: